brobinett/unreal-world-character-reroller/README.md

 1. Install AutoHotkey v2
 2. Download the script
-3. Place the script in any folder
-4. Run the script with AutoHotkey
+3. Run the script with AutoHotkey

 ## Usage

+0. Edit the CONFIG object at the top of the script to set target attributes
-1. Start Unreal World and navigate to the character creation screen
+1. Start Unreal World and navigate the character creation flow until you get to the attribute screen
 2. Start the script
 3. Activate the Unreal World window
-4. Press Ctrl+1 (default) to begin automatic rerolling
-5. Press Ctrl+2 (default) to stop rerolling once desired attributes are found
+4. Press Ctrl+1 (default) to begin rerolling.
+The script will automatically stop when the target attributes are met.
+Press Ctrl+2 (default) to stop rerolling.

 ## Configuration